NethermindEth/cairo-vm-go/CONTRIBUTING.md

 If you spot something new or want to change something, please make sure there isn't already an [issue](https://github.com/NethermindEth/cairo-vm-go/issues) related to it.

 If no issue addresses your problem, please open a new one with an accurate description of the problem.
-Please add, if possible, labels to have an overview of what they are targetting, and having an easier time filtering them out.
+Please add, if possible, labels to have an overview of what they are targeting, and having an easier time filtering them out.

 ### Making Pull Requests